 I am attached to my back catalogue of novels and short stories.
-In addition to Blood Summit, Eternal Life, Sex and the Summit and The Boyfriend I have written four other novels:
+In addition to Blood Summit, Eternal Life, Sex and the Summit, The Brexit Ambassador and The Spear of Destiny I have written four other novels:

 – A Killing in Sevastopol, a thriller I wrote in 2012 about tensions between Russia and Ukraine over Crimea, is a prequel to Blood Summit.
 It stars John Savage, a former SIS agent traumatised by a murder in Moscow who returns to work as a diplomat in Kyiv.
 Also in the drawer;

 – The Skip Outside the Lenin Museum, a thriller set in 1990s Moscow, is a prequel to A Killing in Sevastopol.
 Yes, it is in the drawer;

 – Holiday Period is a prequel to Eternal Life, set a few hundred years earlier in London.
 Currently in the drawer.

 I also have a back catalogue of other short stories – such as “Fixing It“, published on this blog.

 So that’s it.
 It’s demanding.
 It’s a joy.
 It’s writing.

 P.S.
 If you enjoy fresh, original writing, please subscribe to my weekly newsletter (you can unsubscribe anytime you wish).
 Or, as I say, please do write a review of any of my books on Amazon.